-- Contribute to maintenance, recovery, or adaptive management of self-sustaining local populations of Boreal Caribou and, - 2.
-Include activities that address one or more following categories: - " Habitat management/restoration, - " Conducting species surveys, inventories or monitoring - " Direct threat mitigation, - " Research, - " Gathering, sharing, or incorporating Local and Traditional Ecological Knowledge.
+- Are designed to contribute to maintenance, recovery, or adaptive management of self-sustaining local populations of Boreal Caribou and, - Include activities that address one or more of the following categories: - " Habitat management/restoration, - " Conducting species surveys, inventories or monitoring - " Direct threat mitigation, - " Research. - " Gathering, sharing, or incorporating Local and Traditional Ecological Knowledge.